 There are no programmer positions available at the moment.

 The Princess Margaret Cancer Centre is a teaching hospital and research institute affiliated with the University of Toronto.
 It has the largest cancer research program in Canada.
 It is a component of the University Health Network, Canada's largest hospital.

 The Hoffman Lab is part of a centre for cancer epigenomics at the Princess Margaret.
 There are ample opportunities for collaboration and scientific exchange with a large community of genomics, computational biology, and machine learning groups at the University of Toronto and associated institutions, such as The Hospital for Sick Children.

 We emphasize the development of research skills for all lab members.
 Some skills we will help you train in: biological knowledge, machine learning techniques, programming, scientific project management, oral presentations, written communication, scientific publication, grant writing.
 Michael meets with lab members weekly to discuss research progress and training needs.
 Lab members receive a written evaluation three times annually.

-We are especially interested in candidates who are women or members of underrepresented minorities.
+We particularly encourage candidates who are women or members of underrepresented minorities.